chilledornaments/sanepa/README.md

 - Cleanup codebase
 - Use a real logger
+  - Add Graylog
 - Handle all memory and CPU suffixes
-  - Details in `kubectl explain PodMetrics.containers.usage`
+  - Memory details in `kubectl explain PodMetrics.containers.usage`